Parameters, Conditions, & Filters#

 box when the shift-key is selected.

-Now, we color the rectangles when they fall within Alex’s or Morgan’s
+Now, we color the chart marks when they fall within Alex’s or Morgan’s

 (note that you need to create both selections before seeing the effect).